RJPearson94/terraform-provider-twilio/docs/data-sources/autopilot_field_value.md

 - `synonym_of` - The word which this field value is a synonym of
 - `date_created` - The date in RFC3339 format that the field value was created
 - `date_updated` - The date in RFC3339 format that the field value was updated
-- `url` - The url of the field value resource
+- `url` - The URL of the field value resource

 ## Timeouts